Magilumiere Co. Ltd.: Characters

+Media

+Manga

 Written by Sekka Iwata and illustrated by Yu Aoki, Magilumiere Co.
-Ltd. began serialization on Shueisha's Shōnen Jump+ manga website and mobile app on October 20, 2021.
-The individual chapters are being collected into tankōbon volumes, with the first released on February 4, 2022.
+Ltd. was serialized on Shueisha's Shōnen Jump+ manga website and mobile app from October 20, 2021, to July 9, 2025.
+Shueisha collected its chapters in eighteen tankōbon volumes, released from February 4, 2022, to September 4, 2025.

 Shueisha's Manga Plus service is publishing the series in English digitally.

-Volume list

-Chapters not yet in tankōbon format

-These chapters have yet to be published in a tankōbon volume.
-They were serialized on Shōnen Jump+.
+Viz Media licensed the series in North America and began publishing it under the title Magilumiere Magical Girls Inc. in early 2024.

+Volumes

+Anime

+An anime television series adaptation was announced on November 29, 2023.
+It was produced by Moe and J.C.Staff and directed by Masahiro Hiraoka, with scripts written by Shingo Nagai, character designs handled by Hidehiro Asama, and music composed by Makoto Miyazaki.
+The series aired from October 4 to December 20, 2024, on the Friday Anime Night programming block on Nippon TV and its affiliates.
+The opening theme song is "Order Made" (オーダーメイド, Ōdāmeido), performed by Mafumafu, while the ending theme song is "Workout" (ワークアウト, Wākuauto), performed by syudou.
+Amazon Prime Video licensed the series for global streaming.

+Following the airing of the final episode, a second season was announced.
+It is set to premiere in 2026.

+Episodes

 Reception

 Masaki Endo from Tsutaya News felt the series was unique among works of the magical girl genre; Endo also praised the balance between fantasy and reality.
 Makoto Kitani from Da Vinci praised the comedic elements of the story and the artwork; Kitani also felt the story was unique among magical girl works.
 Steven Blackburn from Screen Rant praised the series, particularly enjoying the comedic moments.
-He also noted that the series worked well as a satire of Sailor Moon.
+He also felt that the series worked well as a satire of Sailor Moon.

 The series was nominated for the 2022 Next Manga Award in the web manga category, and ranked third out of 50 nominees.